OVVO-Financial/Number-Theory/Iterated Averages.md

 ## Julia code
 Below is the `julia` code.
-I'm sure it can be optimized further!
+I'm sure it can be optimized further / parallelized!

 One optimization step was to use a binary `gcd` function discussed [here](https://github.com/JuliaLang/julia/blob/master/base/intfuncs.jl).
 ### binary gcd: `gcd1()`